CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 ---

-## Run Scripts locally to see how all interact iteratively 🏗️🏛️
+## Run Scripts locally to see how all interacts iteratively 🏗️🏛️

 Run scripts' instructions in here: [scripts](./src/backend/script).